cfogelklou/os-concepts-for-dummies/README.md

 }
 ```

-The interrupt and the main program are running "simultaneously" in the RTOS.
-How?
-The RTOS will automatically switch to the ISR when the UART triggers an interrupt.
-This will run the ISR to handle the hardware interrupt, and switch immediately to back the main program.
+The interrupt and the main program are running "simultaneously" in the CPU.
+You can never guess where the main program will be interrupted; \_rxflag can change at any time.
+However, the ISR's execution will be **atomic** from the point of view of the main program - if \_rxflag is set, then \_rxchar will also have been set.

 ```plantuml
 @startuml